KaniBog/KaniBog-s-Portfolio/README.md

 > **“Is this normal?
 Are these just isolated incidents… or part of a bigger global pattern?”**

-So I decided to use SQL to uncover the truth.
+So I decided to use SQL and a little bit of Tableau visuals to uncover the truth.

 I wanted this project to blend:

 - My real-world **banking & finance experience**
-- My **SQL analysis skills**
+- My **SQL-Tableau analysis skills**
 - A dataset large enough to reveal global economic signals
-- A storytelling approach that makes the data feel *human*
+- And a storytelling approach to sum it all up!

-This became more than a project.
-It became an investigation.

 ---